-According to extent of rivers in RCUWM Governing Board (GB) member states and relationship between rivers with other natural phenomena and human societies, effective management of rivers not only can control the flood risk usually caused by inappropriate human activities but also can make possible effective operation for everyone.
+According to extent of rivers in RCUWM Governing Board (GB) member states and relationship between rivers with other natural phenomena and human societies, effective management of rivers not only can control the risk imposed by floods and inhibition of natural reactions to the inappropriate human activities but also can make possible effective operation for everyone.

-Therefore, countries in order to conservation and correctly operation of rivers, try to organize their long-term plans based on an integrated management perspective and river restoration and maintenance of river balance condition in a sustainable development framework.
-Some of the plans that can make this perspective possible are systematic floodplain management, improving the river restoration and rehabilitation approach, giving for room for the river, and development and use of geographic information databases.
-As a result, sharing experiences of RCUWM GB member countries could make it possible to achieve the final goal which is integrated and sustainable river management based on restoration, rehabilitation, and maintenance of river balance condition in sustainable development.
+Therefore, countries in order to maintain and correctly operation of rivers, try to formulate their long-term plans based on an integrated management perspective and river restoration and maintenance of river balance situation in a sustainable development framework.
+Some of the plans that can make this perspective possible are systematic floodplain management, improving the river restoration and rehabilitation approach, maintenance of the river house, and development and use of spatial databases.
+As a result, sharing experiences of RCUWM GB member countries could make it possible to achieve the final goal which is integrated and sustainable river management based on restoration, rehabilitation, and maintenance of river balance situation in sustainable development.

-- Conservation of rivers based on restoration and sustainable development - Appealing public contributions to the conservation and operation of rivers - Decreasing flood risk and damage - Strengthening general and specialized knowledge in the field of integrated river basin management especially in arid and semi-arid regions - Knowledge sharing on the case studies and successfully implemented plans in the region
+- Maintaining rivers based on restoration and sustainable development - Appealing public contributions to the conservation and operation of rivers - Decreasing risks and damages due to floods including flood risk mapping in technical and legal aspects - Strengthening and improving public and specialized knowledge in the field of sustainable river management focusing on urban rivers in arid and semi-arid regions - Knowledge sharing on the case studies and successfully implemented plans in the region